-- Virginia Tech has partnered with the Education Advisory Board (EAB) to utilize the Student Success Collaborative—Campus (SSC), a platform that combines predictive analytics and communication tools for academic advising and tutoring.
+- Virginia Tech has partnered with the Education Advisory Board (EAB) to utilize Navigate, a platform that combines predictive analytics and communication tools for academic advising and tutoring.
 The goal for this partnership is to ultimately (assist administrators in identifying where resources will make the most impact) improve retention and graduation rates by identifying areas of additional support needed for students to complete their degrees and suggest roadmaps to a degree based on their academic strengths and past successes.

 At the core of the initiative is an innovative software platform representing a data-driven paradigm shift in how advisors: